 The Zentokukai is very proud of it’s rich tradition which fosters the old world virtues which provide wisdom and knowledge.
 And at the same time, reconizes the need to adapt in order for these ancient teachings to fit into our modern world and culture.

 The Zentokukai is not a typical Karate association with one head master or chief instructor, it was founded by 4 men, Tim Rodgers, Angel Lemus, Jim Pizii, and Walter Dailey.
-From the beginning it is run by a board of directors and now has 5 members, the four mentioned above and Larry Hall.
-Collectively the body of knowlege brought forth by the senior board brings a a great variety of knowledge that is shared and benefits all members.
+From the beginning it was run by a board of directors and now has 4 members, including Larry Hall (Walter Dailey has passed away).

 Below is our lineage chart, updated Saturday October 13th 2012.

 Meaning of Patch

 What does the Kanji (Japanese characters) for Zentokukai mean?